arrowsjs/arrows/README.md

 #### Fix

-The fix-point combinator constructs an arrow which can refer to itself.
+The Fix-point combinator constructs an arrow which can refer to itself.
 This is useful for loops and sequencing repetitive actions.
 The combinator takes an arrow builder function as input.
 The input to this function is an arrow which acts as a reference to the arrow being built.
 The function must return an arrow.